elastic/kibana/src/ui/public/flot-charts/API.md

 }
 ```

-Javascript also has some support for parsing date strings, so it is
+JavaScript also has some support for parsing date strings, so it is
 possible to generate the timestamps manually client-side.

 If you've already got the real UTC timestamp, it's too late to use the